 Deep Fox is located 12 km east of the Foxtrot deposit and became Search's second major discovery within the Fox Harbour volcanic belt (part of the Port Hope Simpson CREE District) following an initial channel sampling program during the 2014 field season.
-The Deep Fox prospect is located atop a hill, nearby the abandoned fishing community of Deepwater Creek.
+The Deep Fox project is located atop a hill, nearby the abandoned fishing community of Deepwater Creek.

-The Deep Fox prospect is easily accessed via a recently constructed 1.5 km long bush road beginning near the St. Lewis Airport.
-The 53 initial channel samples taken at Deep Fox were used to plan a much more extensive channel sampling program in 2015 in which 25 channels were sampled.
-A further 5 infill channels were completed in 2017 and four channel extensions completed in 2018 to support the drill program.
-Including all three completed channeling programs, a total of 34 channels have been cut at the Deep Fox prospect and 1156 samples have been collected and analyzed.
+The Deep Fox project is easily accessed via a recently constructed 1.5 km long bush road beginning near the St. Lewis Airport.
+The 53 initial channel samples taken at Deep Fox were used to plan a much more extensive channel sampling program in 2015 in which 16 channels were sampled.
+A further 5 infill channels were completed in 2017, four channel extensions completed in 2018, and three channels completed in 2019 to support the drill program.
+Including all four completed channeling programs, a total of 24 channels have been cut at the Deep Fox project and 1156 samples have been collected and analyzed.